gottesmm/swift/docs/SIL.rst

 - Dataflow requirements, such as definitive assignment, function returns, switch coverage (TBD), etc. have not yet been enforced.
 - ``transparent`` function optimization has not yet been honored.
+- Ownership constraints are preserved and valid.

 These properties are addressed by subsequent guaranteed optimization and diagnostic passes which are always run against the raw SIL.

+Ownership

 Guaranteed Optimization and Diagnostic Passes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~